How many CIA women have died in the line of duty?

 Dear Fallen Stars,

 We have an ivory-white marble wall in our lobby at CIA Headquarters that stands as a silent, simple memorial to honor the women and men who have given their lives in service to our country.
-Currently, there are 129 stars carved into the marble of the CIA Memorial Wall: 91 are unclassified.
+As of March 2019, there are 129 stars carved into the marble of the CIA Memorial Wall: 91 are unclassified.
 Of those, 11 represent women.

 Officially, the first female CIA officer to die in the line of duty and receive a star on the Memorial Wall was Barbara Robbins.
 She was killed only two years after joining the Agency – in March 1965 – when terrorists bombed the US Embassy in South Vietnam.
 She remains the youngest CIA officer to receive a star, at just 21-years old.